ETA calculation, fuel optimization, market data, and industry insights — built for shipping professionals by shipping professionals.

 Live bunker prices across 45 ports, BDI trends, crude oil tracking, currency rates, and freight indices — all in one dashboard.

 Automatic emission control area detection with compliant fuel policies.
-10 ECA zones including 2026 Norwegian Sea & Canadian Arctic.
+8 active ECA zones plus 2 upcoming (Norwegian Sea & Canadian Arctic, effective 2026).

 Real-time war risk and piracy zone detection.
 8 monitored regions including Strait of Hormuz, Red Sea, and Gulf of Aden.